ashu-oo7/System-design/README.md

-"# System Design Notes creating using AI and other resources"
+# System Design Notes creating using AI and other resources